 Ginger is recognized for its exceptional medicinal and culinary properties, but unfortunately, is a rather expensive commodity.
-If you want to grow your own ginger, either to save money or for fun of it, the technique is relatively simple, even if you live in Northern USA or Canada!
+If you want to grow your own ginger, either to save money or for the fun of it, the technique is relatively simple, even if you live in Northern USA or Canada!

 Growing Tropical Ginger in a Container